 4-Step Geometric Giraffes

-The previous activity was elephant themed!
-This one, let’s add to the African flavour with conical giraffes!
+In this activity, let’s add to the African flavour with conical giraffes!
 With four simple steps, your child will be able to create giraffes of different sizes and even make a little safari corner in his/her room!
 Isn’t this a fun way to learn about shapes?

 Make reading a quirky experience with colourful and not-so-scary monster corner bookmarks!
 All it takes is paper folding, fine cutting and creative artwork.
 The monster corner bookmarks will act as friendly reminders and make the reading a whole lot jollier.
 Your little ardent readers will be super fond of this.